Harihararaj/Crawl4AI/references/ai_privacy_security.md

 ### Why SpaCy?
 `en_core_web_sm` is a small English model from spaCy that you can download and run directly on your local machine.
 The model is lightweight (around 12 MB) but still capable of handling essential NLP tasks like Named Entity Recognition (NER).

-Because it runs entirely offline, your text never leaves your environment — ensuring high privacy and control over sensitive data.
+Because it runs entirely offline, your text never leaves your environment, ensuring high privacy and control over sensitive data.
 This makes spaCy an excellent choice for privacy-first AI workflows, such as masking personally identifiable information (PII) before sending text to an LLM.

 ### Install:
 ```python